YEAR-ROUND STAFF

 Marlow, NH

-Nathan has enjoyed a variety of roles at Kroka during the past 17 years, including Summer Director, Capital Campaign Coordinator, Cartographer, and Managing Director.
+Nathan has enjoyed a variety of roles at Kroka during the past 18 years, including Summer Director, Capital Campaign Coordinator, Cartographer, and Managing Director.
 Prior to coming to Kroka, he had served as a communications officer in the US Navy, taught English for a year in Nicaragua, and worked as a 4th grade classroom teacher in rural New Hampshire.
-He is the proud parent of two Kroka semester program alumni, and partner of long-time expedition leader and educator Hanah LaBarre.
-He is thrilled to be returning to full time work at Kroka at this unique moment of transition in the organization.
+He loves his work at Krokam which spans technical IT systems (fixing the internet), community development (dance band leader), morning chores (firewood stacking and pancake making), outreach (fundraising and newsletter design) and the teamwork of so many talented people of extraordinary character who make up our unique educational community.

 SEASONAL STAFF, GUESTS, & VOLUNTEERS